Relintai/entity_spell_system/README.md

 ### Bags

 Stores items.
 See `Bag`.
-It has aquite a few virtual methods, you should be able to implement most inventory types should you want to.
+It has quite a few virtual methods, you should be able to implement most inventory types should you want to.

 Entity will send these over the network.